Clinical Trials (PDQ®)

-This randomized phase II trial studies how well giving irinotecan hydrochloride and temozolomide together with temsirolimus or monoclonal antibody Ch14.18 works in treating younger patients with refractory or relapsed neuroblastoma.
-Drugs used in chemotherapy, such as irinotecan hydrochloride and temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+This randomized phase II trial studies how well irinotecan hydrochloride and temozolomide with temsirolimus or monoclonal antibody Ch14.18 work in treating younger patients with neuroblastoma that has returned or does not respond to treatment.
+Drugs used in chemotherapy, such as irinotecan hydrochloride and temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Temsirolimus may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as monoclonal antibody Ch14.18, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+Monoclonal antibodies, such as monoclonal antibody Ch14.18, may find tumor cells and help kill them or carry tumor-killing substances to them.
 It is not yet known whether giving irinotecan hydrochloride and temozolomide together with temsirolimus or monoclonal antibody Ch14.18 is more effective in treating neuroblastoma.

 Further Study Information

 I. To identify whether temsirolimus or ch14.18 (monoclonal antibody Ch14.18) is the optimal therapeutic agent to consider for further testing in a future Phase III randomized trial for treatment of newly diagnosed high-risk neuroblastoma.

 I. To compare the response rates (RR) for patients receiving temsirolimus or ch14.18 in combination with irinotecan (irinotecan hydrochloride) and temozolomide.

 II.
 To compare the progression free survival (PFS) and overall survival (OS) rates for patients receiving temsirolimus or ch14.18 in combination with irinotecan and temozolomide.